 Clozapine is used to treat the symptoms of schizophrenia (a mental illness that causes disturbed or unusual thinking, loss of interest in life, and strong or inappropriate emotions) in patients who have not been helped by other medications or who have tried to kill themselves and are likely to try to kill or harm themselves again.
 Clozapine is in a class of medications called atypical antipsychotics.
 It works by changing the activity of certain natural substances in the brain.

-Clozapine comes as a tablet and an orally disintegrating tablet (tablet that dissolves quickly in the mouth) to take by mouth.
-It is usually taken one to three times a day.
+Clozapine comes as a tablet, an orally disintegrating tablet (tablet that dissolves quickly in the mouth), and an oral suspension (liquid) to take by mouth.
+It is usually taken once or twice daily.
 Take clozapine at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take clozapine exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Do not try to push the orally disintegrating tablet through the foil packaging.
 Instead, use dry hands to peel back the foil.
 Immediately take out the tablet and place it on your tongue.
 The tablet will quickly dissolve and can be swallowed with saliva.
 No water is needed to swallow disintegrating tablets.